Pages

 Even with a condition well controlled,

-we still have ordinary trips, fallls or bumps.
+we still have ordinary trips, falls or bumps.

-Some folks - too many - have conditions so brittle that very little in their life is ordinary.
+have conditions so brittle that little is ordinary.

 But what makes us different?